Virgin Hyperloop pod tours the US

 The roadshow will visit Columbus, OH, Arlington, TX, and Kansas City, KS, to give local communities the chance to see first-hand the historic test pod and learn more about their states’ progress in bringing hyperloop to fruition in a matter of years.

-In Columbus, Virgin Hyperloop has partnership with The Center of Science and Industry and the Mid-Ohio Regional Planning Commission to host a STEM outreach day on August 4th.
+In Columbus, Virgin Hyperloop has a partnership with The Center of Science and Industry and the Mid-Ohio Regional Planning Commission to host a STEM outreach day on August 4th.
 There will be hyperloop-related, hands-on activities for all ages.
 The event is free and open to the public from 10am until 5pm at The Center of Science and Industry.

 After a short hiatus, XP-1 will be back on the road on September 14th, heading to Kansas City.
 Thanks to the KC Tech Council and law firm Polsinelli, it will be speeding into the Kansas Speedway during the American Royal World Series of Barbecue – the world’s largest barbecue and Kansas City’s biggest party.
 XP-1 will be on display on Smokin’ Saturday alongside other family-friendly programming including live music, barbecue demos, food trucks and a classic car show.
 The vehicle will be viewable from 11am at the Kansas Speedway.
-Book your tickets now.

 Beyond these three cities, XP-1 will also be stopping throughout the heartland – at diners, hotels, museums, parks, state houses and stadiums – to share the progress and promise of hyperloop technology.
 This 4,000 mile route across the US will take about 70 hours of driving.
 With hyperloop, it would take about six hours.